Exploring central London

 and the All-England Lawn Tennis and Croquet Club, best known as host of the prestigious Wimbledon Tennis Championships

 .
 For those wanting to explore more, there are tours and museums available at each of these venues.
 Queen Elizabeth Olympic Park

 was opened to the public after the Olympic Games in 2012.
 The venue has a packed schedule of cultural and sporting events and attractions.

-is located minutes from the airport.
-To reach central London conveniently and efficiently, take the hotel’s Hoppa Bus to Heathrow Airport where you can then choose one of the following options
+To reach central London from the hotel, take the hotel’s Hoppa Bus to Heathrow Airport where you can then choose one of the following options

-No matter how much time you have to explore central London, with forward planning and our top tips, you are guaranteed an unforgettable day out.
+Whether you have weeks or just hours to explore central London, with forward planning and our top tips, you’re guaranteed an unforgettable time.